mishterk/dynamic-svg-icons-plugin-for-wordpress/readme.txt

 Requires at least: 5.0
 Tested up to: 5.1.1
 Requires PHP: 7.0
-Stable tag: trunk
+Stable tag: 1.0
 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Dynamically place SVG icons and images on your site via JavaScript-based replacement of HTML placeholders.
 Similar to how some icon fonts work.

 == Description ==
 This plugin provides a number of icons out-of-the-box that can be enabled and included in a site as SVG markup.
+Custom SVG icons/images are also supported.

 The icons are placed on a page as HTML elements with specific class names which the plugin then replaces with SVG code via JavaScript.

 == Installation ==